 Each semester, IPSAs are expected to attend and participate in bi-monthly meetings/trainings, the semester retreat, and volunteer for events.
 Events include tabling opportunities, classroom presentations and special outreach socials and information sessions.
 Some events will be required, though the majority are based on a sign-up system.
 Current and past members praise the flexibility of the program.

 - Is there a mentor-like element to the IPSA program?

 Depending on your time and ambition, you can meet prospective students for one-on-one discussions in which you will have the opportunity to give a unique glimpse into the excitement and scholastic benefits of participating in study abroad.
 However, this is mostly self-initiated and will depend very much on conversations you chose to have away from organized IPSA events.
 If you are available to your peers, they will value your perspective.
 These relationships can be very meaningful and IPSAs have become informal mentors to their peers in this way.

 - Is the process to become a member of the IPSA program competitive?

-The ideal candidate is able to genuinely and enthusiastically share the impact study abroad has had upon their personal, academic and professional development.
-We understand each individual has areas in which they can grow – and we look forward to helping students do this, so don’t be discouraged from applying.
+The ideal candidate is able to genuinely and enthusiastically share the impact study abroad has had upon their personal, academic, and professional development.
+We understand each individual has areas in which they can grow, and we look forward to helping students do this, so don’t be discouraged from applying.
 Standout applicants will also be able to articulate how their study abroad experience was unique (i.e., to differentiate them from others who completed the same program).

 Essential must-haves include:

-- accountable to teams and timely in communication
+- Accountability within teams and timely in communication

-Lastly, it is important for us to consider the overall composition of the group.
+Lastly, it is important for us to consider the overall composition of the group relative to program representation.
 The London and Madrid programs are consistently the most well attended, as such, we receive a lot of IPSA applications from students on these programs.
-However, we strive for representation from every program.
-This means students from the London and Madrid programs have a larger pool of applicants in their group as compared to Rome or Paris.
+This means students from the London and Madrid programs have a larger pool of applicants in their group as compared to Paris or Exchange Programs, for example.